-We define retaliation under our Code as any action that would likely deter someone from reporting a Code concern or participating in a Code investigation.
-Examples of retaliation might include demotion, firing, a reduced salary, job reassignment, threats, harassment or any other action taken against someone because they raised a Code concern, participated in a Code investigation, or attempted to deter someone from violating the Code.
-While we take the anti-retaliation provisions of our Code very seriously, these provisions do not protect you from disciplinary action for your own misconduct, meaning you should not report a Code concern simply to avoid discipline for your own violation of the Code or other Company policy.
+We define retaliation under our Code as any action that would likely deter someone from reporting a concern or participating in an investigation.
+Examples of retaliation might include demotion, firing, a reduced salary, job reassignment, threats, harassment or any other action taken against someone because they raised a concern, participated in an investigation or attempted to deter someone from reporting an issue or violating the law.
+While we take the anti-retaliation provisions of our Code very seriously, these provisions do not protect you from disciplinary action for your own misconduct, meaning you should not report a concern simply to avoid discipline for your own violation.